-d Reduce <u>legal</u> immigration by eliminating the visa lottery and ending family-based migration.
+d Reduce <u>legal</u> immigration by 50 percent over the next 10 years by eliminating the visa lottery and ending family-based migration.

 e Increase spending on border security by $25 billion, including building a wall between the U.S. and Mexico.